it's often best to engage specialist solicitors right from the start

 Grounds for contesting a will include:

-(1) The will is invalid; the deceased lacked testamentary capacity and/or did not understand and approve the terms of the will or was tricked or coerced into making gifts that he did not wish to make (to his neighbour or gardener, for example, ahead of his family, or to one of his children at the expense of the others).
+(1) The will is invalid; the deceased lacked testamentary capacity and/or did not understand and approve the terms of the will or was tricked or coerced into making gifts that they did not wish to make (to their neighbour or gardener, for example, ahead of their family, or to one of their children at the expense of the others).

-(2) The deceased promised to leave cash or property to someone not provided for in the will, and that promise takes priority.
+(2) The deceased promised to leave cash or property to someone not provided for in the will, and that promise takes priority over the will.

-(3) Come of the deceased’s property was jointly owned with someone else who will inherit some or all of it no matter what the will says.
+(3) Some of the deceased’s property was jointly owned with someone else who will inherit some or all of it no matter what the will says.

 (4) An application for an award of cash or property is made under the Inheritance (Provision for Family and Dependants) Act 1975.

-Contesting wills on the grounds of ‘undue influence’ has its difficulties as the person challenging the will has to prove undue influence.
+Contesting wills on the grounds of ‘undue influence’ has its difficulties as very often there are no witnesses who saw it take place.

 1. Lack of knowledge and approval